Clear Notion Page

 Request

-The ID of the Notion page to clear
+The URL or page ID of the Notion page to clear.
+Pass the full

 Will be “success” for successful requests